PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/dbLogger/functions/createLoggingMiddleware.md

 • **schema**: `Schema`\<`T`, `Model`\<`T`, `any`, `any`, `any`, `IfAny`\<`T`, `any`, `Document`\<`unknown`, `any`, `T`\> & `Require_id`\<`T`\>\>, `any`\>, `object`, `object`, `object`, `object`, `DefaultSchemaOptions`, `ObtainDocumentType`\<`any`, `T`, `ResolveSchemaOptions`\<`DefaultSchemaOptions`\>\>, `IfAny`\<`FlatRecord`\<`ObtainDocumentType`\<`any`, `T`, `ResolveSchemaOptions`\<`DefaultSchemaOptions`\>\>\>, `any`, `Document`\<`unknown`, `object`, `FlatRecord`\<`ObtainDocumentType`\<`any`, `T`, `ResolveSchemaOptions`\<`DefaultSchemaOptions`\>\>\>\> & `Require_id`\<`FlatRecord`\<`ObtainDocumentType`\<`any`, `T`, `ResolveSchemaOptions`\<`DefaultSchemaOptions`\>\>\>\>\>\>

+The Mongoose schema to which the middleware will be added

 • **modelName**: `string`

+The name of the model associated with the schema

 ## Returns